 Thomas Byron, Marine fifer on the ship during the last cruise, wrote in his memoirs about an incident that demonstrated Hoffman’s sense of humor.
 One day, as the ship sailed along with a strong wind, a man was thrown from the rigging into the sea.
 Luckily he was a strong swimmer and a hastily lowered boat picked him up.
 The sailor was unharmed by the experience and was helping to bail the boat with his hat as it came alongside the ship.
 Hoffman looked at him sternly and said, “I have a great mind to give you a dozen [lashes] for attempting to run away.”
 Then turning away and laughing he said, “Purser Steward, give Smoky half a pint of whiskey.”

 Battles and Engagements

-Hoffman enjoyed the singular distinction of being the only officer to serve on board Constitution for all three of her major victories.
-He was there during the action with HMS Guerriere, 19 August 1812, with Java, 29 December 1812, and with Cyane and Levant, 20 February 1815.
-He was made prize master of Cyane, to which he transferred at sea on 20 February 1815 and successfully brought her into New York.
+Hoffman had the singular distinction of being the only officer to serve on board Constitution for all three of its major victories.
+He was there during the action with HMS Guerriere on August 19, 1812, with Java on December 29, 1812, and with Cyane and Levant on February 20 1815.
+He was made prize master of Cyane, to which he transferred at sea on February 20, 1815 and successfully brought the ship into New York.

-After the War of 1812, he was promoted successively to Master Commandant on 5 March 1817, then Captain on 7 March 1829, commanding first the Tom Bowline, and afterwards the sloop-of-war Boston.
-The last ship returned to the US in July 1829 after a cruise to South America lasting three years and three months, and Hoffman went home to his family on Long Island.
+After the War of 1812, Hoffman was promoted successively to master commandant on March 5, 1817, then captain on March 7, 1829, commanding first Tom Bowline, and afterwards the sloop-of-war Boston.
+The latter ship returned to the U.S. in July 1829 after a cruise to South America lasting three years and three months, and Hoffman went home to his family on Long Island.